luisjaco/GoVolunteer/SETUP.md

 # Volunteer App Software Engineering Project

 ## Expo App Setup Instructions - (Contact Nicole with any questions)

+To setup your computer to work on this project you're going to need a couple of things:
+1. Node.js
+2. Node Version Manager (NVM) (Optional)
+3. Expo Go (on your mobile device)
+4. GitHub (either connected with your IDE or just in the command line)

 ### I. Node Installation